ansman/auto-dagger/src/doc/docs/usage/optionally-provided.md

 # `@OptionallyProvided` Usage
-Denotes that there might not be an implementation of the given type.
+Denotes that the annotated type might not be provided to the dependency graph.

 This will generate a `@BindsOptionalOf` binding for the annotated type.

-This is useful when the implementation will only be available in some types of builds.
+This is useful when the type will only be provided under certain circumstances.
 For example an Android app might have some debug settings that are only available in debuggable builds.

 ```kotlin